-- Thesis readings are typically held twice a year and are announced by the Writing Studies program.
-Contact the graduate director if you would like to read on a particular date.
-Your thesis project does not have to be complete for you to participate in a reading. - If you are planning on graduating, one hard copy and one electronic copy of your thesis are due in the English office around the time of the December and May thesis readings.
-Please check with Heather Foster (phone: 610-660-2645, hfoster@sju.edu) for the precise date. - If you wish to have a personal copy of your thesis bound, you will need to fill out the bindery form and submit payment via a money order.
-The cost per copy is \$25.00, plus UPS shipping fees.
-Delivery can take several weeks as the library must have 30 volumes before they can arrange a shipment with the bindery company. - The Thesis Reading: requires you to prepare a short sample of your work to read to an interested audience.
-Typical readings are 10 minutes (approximately 5-6 pages of prose).
-For success with this part of the project: - o Practice reading your selection out loud (and time yourself). - Read a self-contained section of your work.
-Don't choose a character-heavy section of your novel where the reader needs a ton of background information.
+- If you are planning on graduating, one hard copy and one electronic copy of your thesis are due in the English office around the time of the December and May thesis readings.
+Please check with Heather Foster (610-660-2645, hfoster@sju.edu) for the precise date. - If you wish to have a personal copy of your thesis bound, you will need to fill out the bindery form and submit payment via a money order.
+The cost per copy is \$20.00, plus an additional \$4.00 for UPS shipping fees.
+Delivery can take several weeks as the library must have 30 volumes before they can arrange a shipment with the bindery company.
+Your printed copy/copies, bindery form and money order should be delivered to the library for processing.
+Sarah Bolce (sbolce@sju.edu) is the coordinator.

+- The Thesis Reading: requires you to prepare a short sample of your work to read to an interested audience.
+Typical readings are 8-10 minutes (about 3-4 double-spaced pages).
+For success with this part of the project: - o Practice reading your selection out loud and time yourself. - o Read a self-contained section of your work.
+Don't choose a character-heavy section of your novel where the reader needs a lot of background information.
 Choose something that's easily understood by an audience who is unfamiliar with your work. - o Funny is good.
-(And engaging for most audiences!) - Thesis Defense: The thesis defense is a conversation about your project with your advisor, second reader, the graduate director, any guests you invite, and interested others (they are open to the campus community).
-Prepare a section of your work to read out loud.
-Do the same steps as above.
-Also prepare questions for your readers about the direction of your project and what you would like feedback on.
-The thesis defense typically takes 60 to 90 minutes and can be scheduled at any time. - Everyone who completes a thesis project prepares an abstract of his/her thesis for the Writing Studies Thesis Reading program that is given out at the reading (whether reading or defending or both).
-The due date for your abstract will be emailed to you several weeks prior to your reading/defense.
+(And engaging for most audiences). - Everyone who completes a thesis project prepares an abstract of his/her thesis for the Writing Studies Thesis Reading program that is given out at the reading.
+The due date for your abstract will be emailed to you several weeks prior to the reading.
 Examples are below.